heini-phys-chem/ASE_calculators/README.md

  - still hardcoded variables which need to be adapted for every run

 ### pyscf.py:
- - the script was taken from the PySCF homepage (https://sunqm.github.io/pyscf/_modules/pyscf/pbc/tools/pyscf_ase.html) and adapted, reps. finished
+ - the script was taken from the PySCF homepage (https://sunqm.github.io/pyscf/_modules/pyscf/pbc/tools/pyscf_ase.html) and adapted, resp. finished
  	- added forces
 	- changed function ```ase_atoms_to_pyscf(ase_atoms)```
 	- added an mp2 wrapper (needed for NEB runs)